 If you are struggling with your own self reflecting in the car, put the camera on a tripod and timer.

-What Camera Should You Use for Car Pictures
+What Camera Should You Use for Car Photography

-Ideally, the camera you’re going to want for car photography is fast, has a reliable focus, and a decent number of megapixels.
+The camera you want for car photography is fast, has a reliable focus, and a decent number of megapixels.
 If you’re just doing car portraits, you can get away with a large variety of cameras (even slow ones!).

 If you’re going to be doing some photography in garages, look for camera models that have less noise at higher ISO levels.

-If you’re looking to get into the more commercial aspect of vehicle photography, larger companies will be asking you what megapixel count your camera is.
+Are you looking to get into the more commercial aspect of vehicle photography?
+Larger companies will be asking you what megapixel count your camera is.